Hybrid dynamical systems modeling of power systems

 In \eqref{eq: HA}, continuous inputs, disturbances, and discrete disturbance symbols are not considered for simplicity and clarity.
 These aspects are often necessary for solving control problems in power grid dynamics \cite{takatsuji2009hybrid, takatsuji2011hybrid}.
 The trajectories of $\mathcal{H}$ evolve both continuously and through discrete jumps.
 A detailed mathematical description of these trajectories and their behavior can be found in \cite{Tomlin2003, PYTLAK2022101202} and the references therein.

 HA extends finite automata by incorporating continuous dynamics within each discrete mode.
-Each discrete state has a corresponding continuous state, which is governed by specific differential-algebraic equations (DAE).
+Each discrete state has a corresponding continuous state, which is governed by specific DAE.
 Events trigger transitions between discrete states as depicted in \autoref{fig:hybrid_automata}.
-These transitions can introduce discontinuities in algebraic variables and may cause the dynamic variables to reset or the continuous state space to change.
+These transitions can introduce discontinuities in algebraic variables and may cause the state variables to reset or the continuous state space to change.

 The HA model has been widely adopted in power system studies, supporting analyses of transient stability \cite{Susuki2012}, voltage stability \cite{susuki2007predicting}, and operational challenges in renewable-rich grids.
-Applications span energy management \cite{kafetzis2020energy}, microgrid control \cite{doi:10.1049/iet-rpg.2019.0664}, control design for grid-connected PV systems \cite{HekssPv}, and building energy optimization \cite{oberkirsch2020}.
+Applications span energy management \cite{kafetzis2020energy}, microgrid control \cite{doi:10.1049/iet-rpg.2019.0664}, control design for grid-connected solar photovoltaic systems \cite{HekssPv}, and building energy optimization \cite{oberkirsch2020}.